hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="oktalistusers"></a>
 # **OktaListUsers**

-> void OktaListUsers (string oktaMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse OktaListUsers (string oktaMountPath, TimeSpan? wrapTTL = null)

 Manage additional groups for users allowed to authenticate.